Fort Fairfield outlasts Bangor Christian to win ‘D’ North baseball title

 Grass then returned to the mound and yielded a walk and an infield hit before recording the final out.

-Grass had nine strikeouts, two walks, and a hit batter while yielded just one of Fort Fairfield’s four hits in his 4⅓ total innings on the mound.
+Grass had nine strikeouts, two walks, and a hit batter while yielding just one of Fort Fairfield’s four hits in his 4⅓ total innings on the mound.

 Harvey also struck out nine and walked two while yielding one earned run during a 97-pitch effort.

 “It seemed like I got better as the game went on,” Harvey said.
-“When it comes down to the grit and the grind, I want to win the game so I’ll do whatever do.”
+“When it comes down to the grit and the grind, I want to win the game so I’ll do whatever I need to do.”

 Follow BDN Maine Sports on Facebook for the latest in Maine high school and college sports.